ark229/little-tots-daycare/README.md

 emails -- the user will be redirected to a formsubmit.co page that simply confirms that the email was sent.

 ### 💼 Testing
+Testing is a very important stage of the web development and deployment process.
+The diagram below shows the testing philosophy that I followed during the creation of this website and its functions.

+I created a live webserver testing environment via Visual Studio Code Live Server and PHP Server extensions.
+I also added a live server extension to google chrome called Live Web Server that I could easily toggle on and off.
+I liked this option, because I was able to leave the server on for as long as I wanted which easily enabled a local hosting environment.

+The actual server address: localhost:3000
+The live sever address: 127.0.0.1:5500

+For the contact form I utilized formsubmit.co to host the mail server so I could test the sending and receiving of messages.
+This option worked well, and it could possibly be an option for a small business that is just starting up and needs a mail server to host on their site.
+Forms Submit is an open-source mail server that has several features, including security features that are built in.